ipfs/ipfs-docs/docs/reference/cli.md

                          Default: true.
   --size          bool - Resolve linked objects to find out their file size.
                          Default: true.
-  -s, --stream    bool - Enable exprimental streaming of directory entries as
+  -s, --stream    bool - Enable experimental streaming of directory entries as
                          they are traversed.

 DESCRIPTION